yduan19/yduan19.github.io/_pages/about.md

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->

-Hello, I am a postodctoral researcher at Northwestern University working on computational modeling of complex fluids.
-My research spans the fields of mathematics, physics, machine learning, and high performance computing.
+I'm a Machine Learning Engineer at Truveta, where I develop Large Language Models for clinical note extraction and healthcare AI applications.
+Prior to this, I was a postdoctoral researcher at Northwestern University, focusing on computational modeling of complex fluids and granular materials.

+My work bridges multiple disciplines, mathematics, physics, machine learning, and high-performance computing, to solve challenging problems at the intersection of scientific computing and artificial intelligence.
+I'm passionate about leveraging cutting-edge ML techniques to accelerate scientific discovery and save lives through data and machine learning.

 <!-- -"If you can't explain it simply you don't understand it well enough"
 --Albert Einstein\\ -->